hoanganhduc/getscipapers/README.md

 ## Description

 **getscipapers** is a Python package for searching and requesting scientific papers from various sources.
-This project is a work in progress and primarily intended for my personal use.
+This project is a **work in progress** and primarily intended for **my personal use**.
 It is not a comprehensive solution for accessing scientific papers.
 Parts of the code were developed with assistance from [GitHub Copilot](https://github.com/features/copilot).

 ## Prerequisites